 To combat dryness from the dying process, make sure you always follow up your shampoo with some conditioner.
 Use Nexxus Color Assure Restoring Conditioner to hydrate your hair and your scalp.

 If you have dryness on your scalp (which isn’t an allergic reaction), a hair oil treatment can also help.
 Use coconut oil or Moroccan oil as a scalp treatment by massaging a few tablespoons of the oil onto your scalp.
 Let your hair and scalp soak up the moisture from the oil for a few hours before washing it out.
+You can also use a hair serum, specific for your scalp which will help hydrate your scalp.
+Love Beauty and Planet Hemp Seed Oil and Nana Leaf Soothe & Nourish Scalp Serum is one of our favorites because it nourishes and helps balance your scalp.

 4. Lay off the heat.

 With an irritated and sore scalp, you should avoid heat styling, especially by applying direct heat via a flat iron or blowdryer.
-With the winter months, this can be challenging to leave with a wet head where you can rough blow-dry your roots when your hair is at 80 percent dry.
+With the winter months, this can be challenging to leave with a wet head.
+Where you can, rough blow-dry your roots when your hair is at 80 percent dry.
 Avoiding or using less heat on your strands is also a good idea after a major color change to help prevent further damage to the hair.

 5. Give it time.